jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 ![center](http://jmbh.github.io/figs/CenteringPredictors/Centering_Fig1.png)

 We see that the intercept changes as a function of `c`.
 The model at `c = 0` corresponds to the very first model we fitted above.
 And the model at `c = -1` corresponds to the model fitted with centered predictors.
 But the key observation is that the main effects $$\beta_1, \beta_2$$ do not change.
+A proof of this and an exact expression for the intercept will fall out of our analysis of the model with interaction term in the last section of this blogpost.

 **Numerical experiment II: main effects + interaction term**